Western Pennsylvania Conservancy: Land and Water Conservation

-The WPC also owns and manages more than 12,000 acres of land throughout Western Pennsylvania.
+WPC also owns and manages nearly 15,000 acres of land on 45 nature preserves throughout Western Pennsylvania.
 Many of these natural areas offer hiking trails for the public to enjoy.
 Its largest natural area is Bear Run Nature Reserve in Fayette County, located down the road from Fallingwater.
-Totaling more than 5,000 acres, this nature reserve features 20 miles of hiking trails and several campsites.
+Totaling more than 5,100 acres, this nature preserve features 20 miles of hiking trails and several campsites.

-The WPC has also protected or restored more than 3,000 miles of waterways.
+WPC has also protected or restored more than 3,000 miles of waterways.
 Its watershed conservation work began as a technical assistance program for watershed groups in Western Pennsylvania.
 In 2011, the program was formalized to include a full suite of watershed restoration services for local communities.
 Currently, the Western Pennsylvania Conservancy's watershed conservation program offers in-stream monitoring and assessment, stream restoration and habitat improvement, abandoned mine drainage remediation, riparian buffer plantings, agricultural best management practices and other projects and surveys.
 The watershed conservation program also provides schools and students of all ages with hands-on educational presentations that help people understand the importance of clean water and healthy ecosystems in Pennsylvania.